dhumblet/DHOptionsMenu/README.md

 * ...

 ## Feedback
-Please feel free to send me any feedback or improvements you might have.
+Please feel free to send me any feedback or ideas you might have.